Gordie Howe International Bridge: Naming

 Snyder stated that he had "not [been] crazy" about naming the bridge the Detroit River International Crossing, noting that "DRIC" was intended only to be the name of the commission sponsoring the bridge, and not the bridge itself.
 Concerns were also acknowledged that the abbreviated name was too close to that of the Detroit International Bridge Company (DIBC)—that would be too sensitive given its objections to the project.
 Sometime afterward, the working name for the project became the New International Trade Crossing (NITC), garnering the endorsement of 139 organizations and individuals.
 It was under the NITC name that the project was approved by the U.S. State Department on April 12, 2013.

-In late 2010, David Bradley, president of the Ontario Trucking Association, proposed naming the bridge in honor of Canadian professional ice hockey player Gordie Howe, who played the bulk of his career for the Detroit Red Wings.
+In late 2010, David Bradley, president of the Ontario Trucking Association, proposed naming the bridge in honour of Canadian professional ice hockey player Gordie Howe, who played the bulk of his career for the Detroit Red Wings.
 The naming was supported by a number of Canadian politicians, along with Howe's son Marty—who felt the name would have been symbolic of him having come from Canada to spend the bulk of his NHL career in Detroit.

-On May 14, 2015, during an event attended by then-Canadian Prime Minister Stephen Harper, it was officially announced that the bridge would be known as the Gordie Howe International Bridge.
+On May 14, 2015, during an event attended by Canadian Prime Minister Stephen Harper, it was officially announced that the bridge would be known as the Gordie Howe International Bridge.
 Howe, 87 and in ailing health, did not attend the ceremony.
 Later, when asked by his son what he thought about the naming, Howe remarked "That sounds pretty good to me."
 Howe died one year later on June 10, 2016, two years before construction began.